 Emotions are complex, even as adults.
 So imagine how overwhelming they must be to children.
 We usually see emotional outbursts as they face ‘new’ feelings, and these outbursts are usually the catalyst for punishment.
 Although outbursts are normal, there are better ways to aid and respond to them for the good of your child’s development.

 Throughout your child’s learning journey, it is important to reaffirm both to yourself and them that emotions are just energy.
 They needn’t be suppressed or ignored, and avoiding emotions entirely can negatively affect our stress system as children and adults alike.
 This is why it is crucial to develop ways to express and recognize them from an early age.

 8 Ways of Teaching Your Child to Identify and Express Emotions

 Do you ever lose it because you don’t win a game?
 Do you celebrate with a mini conga if you win?
 Games are a great way to explore emotions.
 You find a piece you need, you take out your opponent, you roll the dice and land on exactly what you wanted, or you are the person who has been taken out!
 Different games bring out our competitive streaks and are a great way to deal with emotions as they happen.

-Games involving doctors and nurses or helping others is also a great way to introduce the concept of empathy to your children that will help to teach them to be selfless.
-Empathy is a vital attribute in life, especially with the speed the world is changing, and various injustices we see around us.
+Games involving doctors and nurses or helping others are also a great way to introduce the concept of empathy to your children that will help to teach them to be selfless.
+Empathy is a vital attribute in life, especially with the world’s speed and the various injustices we see around us.
 It can also lead the way for varying and diverse career options in adult life.

 Read Books About Emotions

-A best seller is Usbourne’s All About Feelings which can be found on Amazon…
+A best seller is Usbourne’s All About Feelings which you can find on Amazon…